TsubakiBotPad/pad-data-pipeline/README.md

 ## Database setup

-MySql is used as a backend on the server, and SQLite on the mobile app.
+MySql is used as a backend on the server, and SQLite for [Tsubaki Bot](https://github.com/TsubakiBotPad/pad-cogs).
 You can install the server yourself:

 ```bash
 sudo apt install mysql-workbench